 - The property is safe and secure.

-Before you sign anything, make sure you are satisfied with what’s being offered and that you understand your rights and obligations as a tenant.
+Before you sign anything, make sure you're satisfied with what’s being offered and that you understand your rights and obligations as a tenant.

-Please contact the private sector housing adviser on firstname.lastname@example.org if you need further advice or assistance.
+For advice and free contract checking, please contact the private sector housing adviser on firstname.lastname@example.org.

 Back to top